Slinger Super Speedway Divisions

 Area Sportsman IN AN EFFORT to keep the competition fresh, Slinger has the Area Sportsman!”
 These race cars are very affordable and meant to prepare drivers for the more prestigious divisions and help them get accustomed to the track and the rules.
 There is no model newer than 1992.
 The makes are Chevy, Ford or Chrysler.
 This division is completely stock full sized cars with only upgrades for safety.
 This division is a fun and more economical way to try racing on the steep banks of Slinger Super Speedway.

-Possibly the most affordable way to test the high banks of Slinger Super Speedway is the recently developed HEROS Bee’s division.
-These basic four-cylinder cars are inexpensive to prepare and race.
-These cars are almost stock from the factory, with the only modifications allowed for safety...
-If you want to go racing at Slinger, the HEROS Bee’s are the perfect place to start.
+Slinger Bee’s Possibly the most affordable way to test the high banks of Slinger Super Speedway is the Slinger Bee’s division.
+These basic four-cylinder front wheel drive cars are inexpensive to prepare and race.
+These cars are almost stock from the factory, with the minor chassis modifications and safety modifications… If you want to go racing at Slinger, the Slinger Bee’s are the perfect place to start.

 Super Beez are modified Slinger Bee’s.
 For the racer that wants to go faster they can modify their car into a Super Bee.
 This division has a spec race tire that all racers must use.
 Engine and chassis modifications are much more liberal than the Slinger Bee division allowing the racers to go over one second faster per lap.
 Front and rear wheel drive four cylinder cars are allowed.